 Of course, the likely rewards will be somewhat tied to the size of your TikTok following.
 But these new tools offer a point of entry to affiliate marketing for a whole new range of people, and for existing brands to diversify their channel earnings.
 We explain all you need to know, below.

-See our guide to the Best Social Media Management Tools for 2021
+See our guide to the Best Social Media Management Tools

 TikTok's new features